G. Iyappan

-G. Iyaappan (கோ. அய்யப்பன்) is an Indian politician and a member of Legislative Assembly of Tamil Nadu.
-A native of Cuddalore district, His profession according to the election affidavit filed with the Election Commission is: Real Estate, Farmer.
-G Iyappan's educational qualifications are: Post Graduate and is 63 years old now.
+G. Iyappan (கோ. அய்யப்பன்) is an Indian politician and a member of Legislative Assembly of Tamil Nadu.
+A native of Cuddalore district, his profession according to the election affidavit filed with the Election Commission is: Real Estate, Farmer.
+G Iyappan's educational qualifications are: Post Graduate and is 63 years old (2021).
 He has been elected to the Tamil Nadu legislative assembly as a Dravida Munnetra Kazhagam candidate from Cuddalore constituency in 2006 and 2021.
 He has two sons, Dr. Praveen and Vinoth.